Yale-BIM/f21-assignments/assignment-1/README.md

 2. Within your node, repeat the steps below:

-    1. Query the latest transformation that maps points from the "target" frame to the "camera_link" frame.
+    a.
+Query the latest transformation that maps points from the "target" frame to the "camera_link" frame.

-    2. Based on the transformation between the "target" and "camera_link" frame, compute the 3D position of the moving object relative to the "camera_link" frame.
+    b.
+Based on the transformation between the "target" and "camera_link" frame, compute the 3D position of the moving object relative to the "camera_link" frame.

-    3. Project the moving object on a virtual camera positioned in the "camera_link" frame.
+    c.
+Project the moving object on a virtual camera positioned in the "camera_link" frame.
     This camera should output images in VGA format (640 x 480 pixels) and project 3D points according to the following intrinsic calibration parameters: